TarikGul/math-vis/README.md

 ## Notes

-All memory leaks associated with Three.js are taken care of.
+All memory leaks associated with Three.js are taken care of..